2009–2011 Toyota vehicle recalls

+History

-The 2009–11 Toyota vehicle recalls involved three separate but related recalls of automobiles by the Japanese manufacturer Toyota Motor Corporation, which occurred at the end of 2009 and the start of 2010.
+The first recall occurred at the end of 2009 and the start of 2010.
 Toyota initiated the recalls, the first two with the assistance of the U.S. National Highway Traffic Safety Administration (NHTSA), after reports that several vehicles experienced unintended acceleration.
 The first recall, on November 2, 2009, was to correct a possible incursion of an incorrect or out-of-place front driver's side floor mat into the foot pedal well, which can cause pedal entrapment.
-The second recall, on January 21, 2010, was begun after some crashes were shown not to have been caused by floor mat incursion.
-This latter defect was identified as a possible mechanical sticking of the accelerator pedal causing unintended acceleration, referred to as Sticking Accelerator Pedal by Toyota.
-The original action was initiated by Toyota in their Defect Information Report, dated October 5, 2009, amended January 27, 2010.
+The second recall, on January 21, 2010, began after some crashes were shown not to have been caused by floor mat incursion.
+This latter defect was identified as a possible mechanical sticking of the accelerator pedal, causing unintended acceleration, which Toyota referred to as Sticking Accelerator Pedal.
+Toyota initiated the original action in their Defect Information Report, dated October 5, 2009, amended January 27, 2010.
 Following the floor mat and accelerator pedal recalls, Toyota also issued a separate recall for hybrid anti-lock brake software in February 2010.

 As of January 28, 2010, Toyota had announced recalls of approximately 5.2 million vehicles for the pedal entrapment/floor mat problem, and an additional 2.3 million vehicles for the accelerator pedal problem.
 Approximately 1.7 million vehicles are subject to both.
 Certain related Lexus models and the Pontiac Vibe (the Vibe being a General Motors-rebadged Toyota Matrix) were also affected.
 The next day, Toyota widened the recall to include 1.8 million vehicles in Europe and 75,000 in China.
 By then, the worldwide total number of cars recalled by Toyota stood at 9 million.
 Sales of multiple recalled models were suspended for several weeks as a result of the accelerator pedal recall, with the vehicles awaiting replacement parts.

 As of January 2010, 21 deaths were alleged due to the pedal problem since 2000, but following the January 28 recall, additional NHTSA complaints brought the alleged total to 37.
 The number of alleged victims and reported problems sharply increased following the recall announcements, which were heavily covered by U.S. media, although the causes of individual reports were difficult to verify.
 Government officials, automotive experts, Toyota, and members of the general public contested the scope of the sudden acceleration issue and the veracity of victim and problem reports.
 Various parties attributed sudden unintended acceleration reports to mechanical, electric, and driver error causes.
-Some US owners that had their recalled vehicles repaired still reported accelerator pedal issues, leading to investigations and the finding of improper repairs.
+Some U.S. owners that had their recalled vehicles repaired still reported accelerator pedal issues, leading to investigations and the finding of improper repairs.
 The recalls further led to additional NHTSA and Toyota investigations, along with multiple lawsuits.